Suffolk prosecutors unveil trafficking indictment

 Nassau County District Attorney Madeline Singas, meanwhile, said last week that 14 members of an “unusually brazen” drug ring that sold cocaine, heroin and other drugs had been arrested.

-The arrests, law-enforcement authorities said, suggest cocaine may be making a resurgence in the New York metro area.
-Sini said some drug dealers may be reluctant to sell opioids because they fear they will be charged with manslaughter if a customer dies from an overdose.
+The arrests, law-enforcement authorities said, suggest cocaine may be making a resurgence in the metro area.
+Sini said some drug dealers may be reluctant to sell opioids because they fear they will be charged with manslaughter, if a customer dies from an overdose.

 Comments